ChenXie-astro/DDRM/README.md

 Information
 -----------
-Debris Disk Reflectance Modeling (DDRM) code for fitting disk reflectance spectrum measured by [NIRSpec IFU](https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph#gsc.tab=0).
+Debris Disk Reflectance Modeling (DDRM) code for fitting disk reflectance spectrum measured by [JWST/NIRSpec IFU](https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph#gsc.tab=0).
 DDRM can also be used for fitting disk reflectance spectra measured by other instruments.

 DDRM will create a model reflectance and fit the measured disk reflectance spectrum using scipy.optimize.curve_fit and/or emcee.
 Curve_fit can provide a good fit and use it as initial input in the MCMC analysis (optional).

+The disk reflectance spectrum shows the scattering efficiency of dust particles in the disk.
+In DDRM, different dust species were mixed to form an effective medium following the Bruggeman rule.
+Mie theory was used to calculate the scattering efficiency of a given medium.

 If you find a bug or want to suggest improvements, please [create a ticket](https://github.com/ChenXie-astro/DDRM/issues).